baileyparker/whatwouldisay.py/README.md

 Do be careful with memory usage, though.
 It grows exponentially with order due to the nature of Markov chains.

-Also note that for performance the script automatically caches a model for each order in `.markov_cache.pickle`.
-Even for a few orders, this file can grow to hundreds of megabytes in size.
-You can remove it without any averse side effects (other than slower future execution) or prevent its creation with the `--no-chain-cache` flag.
+Also note that for performance the script automatically caches a model for each order in `.markov_cache.pickle`. ~~Even for a few orders, this file can grow to hundreds of megabytes in size.~~ **Updated so that cache files are now compressed and optimized to be reasonably sized.** However, you can still remove it without any averse side effects (other than slower future execution) or prevent its creation with the `--no-chain-cache` flag.

 ## Wait...iMessage Logs?
 Yes, all of your iMessage conversations (that you haven't deleted) are stored in a [SQLite database](https://sqlite.org/) saved at `~/Library/Messages/chat.db`.
 By opening it up in an SQLite eidtor and performing some SQL-fu you can find out some fairly interesting things about your text/instant messaging habits (such as total words/characters sent, most popular words, most active conversations, profanity frequency, etc.).